eugenp/tutorials/core-java-modules/core-java-jvm/README.md

 - [How to Get the Size of an Object in Java](http://www.baeldung.com/java-size-of-object)
 - [What Causes java.lang.OutOfMemoryError: unable to create new native thread](https://www.baeldung.com/java-outofmemoryerror-unable-to-create-new-native-thread)
 - [View Bytecode of a Class File in Java](https://www.baeldung.com/java-class-view-bytecode)
+- [boolean and boolean[] Memory Layout in the JVM](https://www.baeldung.com/jvm-boolean-memory-layout)